iotempire/iotempower/doc/hardware.rst

 The gateway services have been tested to run on:

-- Raspberry Pi 1 (B and B+), 2, 3, and Zero W - however,
+- Raspberry Pi 1 (B and B+), 2, 3, 4 and Zero W - however,
-  the Raspberry Pi 3 is our first choice
+  the Raspberry Pi 4 is our first and currently mainly supported choice
-- Laptops running Ubuntu Linux > 18.04
+- Laptops running Ubuntu Linux > 18.04, Arch Linux, Termux

-We are trying to provide virtualbox images and cocker configurations as soon as we find time and/or volunteers.
+We are trying to provide virtualbox images and docker configurations as soon as we find time and/or volunteers.